 You will learn the finest moves of customer care from people who haven’t graduated from top Universities, but they know how to charm you.
 It’s all about storytelling, where you actually feel being part of the action.
 In addition to this, Indian local markets might give you a better understanding of the country, than sightseeing tours that are often polished according to the tourist needs.

 There are different types of markets in India for street shopping.
 Few markets have existed for a long time, reflecting an aura of history in the atmosphere.
 In this post, I will write about some themed markets of India, that present something different and unique.
-They are spread all over India thus you will be able to pay a visit during your Indian adventure.
+They are spread all over the country thus it’s easy to add a few to the itinerary during your trip to India.

 Dadar Flower Market, Mumbai

 It is also known as a Phool Gully (Flower Road).
 Flower Market in Mumbai is popular for a huge flower collection from common species to rare ones.
 This is the place to go if you want to begin your day with the aroma of flowers.
 If you are in Mumbai, visit Phool gully once early in the morning to see flowers all around you.

 The market opens as early as 5:30 AM and retailers buy out most of the stuff by 11 AM.
 Price wise, you can buy flowers here at least twice cheaper than from the retailer in the city.
 This place is also an interesting spot for nature photography lovers.
 Despite the beautiful flower surroundings, the rush and madness of Mumbai will also be at its best here.